 For all faculty, staff and students: Please complete the following steps to get approval for an International Travel Application (ITA) and to prevent your ITA from being returned.
 In addition, helpful links are provided below regarding travel warnings and emergencies.

 Texas Tech University encourages all international travelers to enroll in the Department of State's Smart Traveler Enrollment Program which allows travelers to enroll with the nearest U.S. embassy or consulate during their travels.
-In the event of any kind of emergency, this will help the U.S. Embassy contact and provide assistance.
+In the event of any kind of emergency, this will help the U.S. Embassy contact you and provide assistance.

 Quick Check List

 - Complete International Travel Application (ITA) 30 days before travel.

 - Export Control Screening is required for all international travel regardless of who pays for the travel.
 This is completed through the ITA process.

 - Visit the TTU Cybersecurity website.